 Because this is online course, we can't engage in traditional classroom discussions, so discussion questions are a way to provide a classroom experience online.
 Each student is required to make at least 3 posts for each discussion.
-An initial discussion post in response to the discussion question must be made by the Thursday in the first week of each module (exact dates will be provided).
+An initial discussion post in response to the discussion question must be made by the Thursday in each module.
 The remaining to discussion posts should be in response to other students' initial discussion post.
 Those responses should be substantive and provide additional analysis and/or raise additional questions.
 Each post should be between 150-200 words.

-Case Briefs
+Case Briefs\